How to contribute code

 In Phabricator language, that's called land the revision.

-git fetch && git checkout master && git reset --hard origin/master
+git fetch && git checkout main && git reset --hard origin/main

 - Get the patch: